Poodle Temperament, Energy Level, and Lifestyle Fit

 • Moderate to high energy

-• Thrive with outdoor activities
+• Thrive with outdoor exercise

 Miniature Poodles